You have epilepsy. People with epilepsy have seizures. A seizure is a sudden brief change in the electrical and chemical

 There should always be a lifeguard or buddy present when you go swimming.
 Wear a helmet during bike riding, skiing, and similar activities.
 Ask your provider if it is OK for you to play contact sports.
 Avoid activities during which having a seizure would put you or someone else in danger.

 Wear a medical alert bracelet.
-Tell family members, friends, and the people you work with about your seizure disorder.
+Tell family, friends, and the people you work with about your seizure disorder.

 Driving your own car is generally safe and legal once the seizures are controlled.
 State laws vary.
 You can get information about your state law from your provider and the Department of Motor Vehicles (DMV).

 Never stop taking seizure medicines without talking with your doctor.
 Do not stop taking your seizure medicines just because your seizures have stopped.

 Tips for taking your seizure medicines: